sfmskywalker/Orchard-Off-The-Grid/Layouts/06 - Chapter 5 - Element Blueprints.md

-## Element Blueprints ##
+## Element Blueprints
-Element Blueprints are pre-configured elements defined by the user that become available as elements in the toolbox.
-The user defines the display name, the technical name, the base element type to preconfigure, and optionally a category for their new element.
+In this chapter we'll take a look at *Element Blueprints*, which is a feature that enables the user to create pre-configured elements.
+These elements can then be used by the layout editor for example.

-### When to use Element Blueprints ###
+### When to use Element Blueprints
 Whenever you find that you are duplicating elements in various layouts, those elements are a candidate to be turned into an element blueprint.
 Examples are company logos, contact information and slogans that appear in multiple places on the site.

-### How to create Element Blueprints ###
+### Creating Element Blueprints
 Creating element blueprints is easy.
 To create one, you click on the *Elements* admin menu item underneath the *Layouts* admin menu item.
 This will take you to the index screen of all of your element blueprints, which is empty by default.
 On this screen, click the *Create* button to the top right of the window.
 The screen that appears next presents you with all of the available elements to use for your pre-configured element.
 Once you picked one, the next screen will ask for the following information:

 - Element Display Name